 How to Generate Nitric Oxide

-Until a few decades ago, scientists and researches paid little attention to the role of nitric oxide in the body.
-But that changed in the 1990s when nitric oxide was proclaimed as the “molecule of the year.”
-Scientists discovered that nitric oxide plays a significant role in our health and essential for maintaining homeostasis or balance within the body.
+Until a few decades ago, scientists and researchers paid little attention to the role of nitric oxide in the body.
+But that changed in the 1990s when nitric oxide was proclaimed as the molecule of the year.
+Scientists discovered that nitric oxide plays a significant role in our health and is essential for maintaining homeostasis or balance within the body.

 Nitric oxide, which is produced naturally in our bodies, has several important biological functions for the respiratory and cardiovascular systems including helping to regulate blood pressure.
 For anyone who suffers from various breathing difficulties, it is essential to know that nitric oxide acts as a bronchodilator making respiration less laborious.
 Nitric oxide is also a vasodilator, which means that it relaxes the walls of the blood vessels, causing them to widen.
 This, in turn, allows increased blood circulation in the body.
 Moreover, it is a key player in strengthening our immune system.
 In addition, it is an antibacterial agent that helps to neutralize germs and bacteria.

 The production of nitric oxide is essential for our overall health because it allows oxygen and nutrients to efficiently and effectively travel to every part of the human body.
 In fact, the limited capacity of nitric oxygen is often associated with diabetes, heart disease, erectile dysfunction, and other health problems.

 Knowing the benefits of nitric oxide (NO), the question is how do we increase its production in our bodies?